2024 Toyota Corolla

 Overview

 Like its big brother, the Camry, the Corolla is the safe choice in the compact sedan segment.
-Its reputation for reliability is strong but it's never been the most exciting small car you can buy.
+Its reputation for reliability is strong, but it's never been the most exciting small car you can buy.
 This generation of Corolla has been in service since 2020 and remains mostly unchanged heading into 2024.
 The notable news for this year is the return of the Nightshade trim level, which was absent from the lineup last year.
 It includes blacked-out exterior styling elements alongside bronze-colored wheels.
+If you're interested in the stylish Corolla Hatchback, we review that model separately.

 Corolla LE